 - a distinctive or innovative plan form dating from before 1850

-- In most cases, internal modern parts of the building, added after 1945, are not of special interest and are exempt from this additional control (This does not include external replacement windows or doors - see Heritage Impact Statement for windows and doors of a Listed Building above)
+- in most cases, internal modern parts of the building, added after 1945, aren’t of special interest and are exempt from this additional control (not including external replacement windows or doors)

-- changes to the interior of buildings listed and assigned a Grade 4 do not require permission
+- changes to the interior of buildings listed and assigned a Grade 4 don’t require permission

-If you are considering work on a protected building or place we recommend that you seek advice from a suitably qualified or experienced professional.
+If you are considering work on a Listed building or place we recommend you get advice from a suitably qualified or experienced professional.